-Antibody tests for Covid-19 wrong up to half the time, CDC says
+Antibody tests for COVID-19 wrong up to half the time, CDC says

-Antibody tests used to determine if people have been infected in the past with Covid-19 might be wrong up to half the time, the US Centers for Disease Control and Prevention said in new guidance posted on its website.
+(CNN) — Antibody tests used to determine if people have been infected in the past with COVID-19 might be wrong up to half the time, the U.S. Centers for Disease Control and Prevention said in new guidance posted on its website.

 Antibody tests, often called serologic tests, look for evidence of an immune response to infection.
 “Antibodies in some persons can be detected within the first week of illness onset,” the CDC says.